How to Keep Frogs Out of Your Pool

 Why is it Important to Keep Frogs Out of Your Pool?

-There are a few good reasons why you will want to keep frogs out of your pool.
-Frogs do not cause harm when they are simply in your yard, but once they enter your pool, some problems may arise.
+You will want to keep frogs out of your pool for a few good reasons.
+Frogs do not cause harm in your yard, but some problems may arise once they enter your pool.

 Understanding these problems and how they may occur is important to help prevent them.